PietsHost/nextcloud-Update-Script/README.md

 # Directories - change the following lines to suit your needs
 HTML=/var/www/html		# root html directory
-BACKUP=$HTML/backup		# name of the backup folder, which will be created NCPATH=$HTML/nextcloud1	# name of your subfolder in root html directory, where your nextcloud installation is located EMAIL=example@domain.com	# will be used for sending emails, if upgrade was successfull htuser='apache'  		 # Webserver-User htgroup='apache' 		 # Webserver-Group
+BACKUP=$HTML/backup		# name of the backup folder, which will be created NCPATH=$HTML/nextcloud1	# name of your subfolder in html directory, where your nextcloud installation is located EMAIL=example@domain.com	# will be used for sending emails, if upgrade was successfull htuser='apache'  		 # Webserver-User htgroup='apache' 		 # Webserver-Group